mwudka/laser-map-editor/README.md

-# Fable Minimal App

-This is a small Fable app project so you can easily get started and add your own code easily in it.
+# Laser Map Editor

+This crude tool allows creating map images suitable for laser engraving onto wood.
+After launching the app:

+1. Use the search box to find an address near the area you want to engrave
+1. Resize the browser window and zoom/pan to fit the area you want to engrave
+1. Click on any points of interest to add text markers to the map
+1. When you are satisified, click the "Save" button to save your screen as an image
+1. If you need to edit the image later, you can drag and drop it back onto the app to reopen it

+## Development

-## Requirements
+### Requirements

 * [dotnet SDK](https://www.microsoft.com/net/download/core) 3.0 or higher
 * [node.js](https://nodejs.org) with [npm](https://www.npmjs.com/)
 * An F# editor like Visual Studio, Visual Studio Code with [Ionide](http://ionide.io/) or [JetBrains Rider](https://www.jetbrains.com/rider/).

-## Building and running the app
+### Building and running the app

 * Install JS dependencies: `npm install`
+* Linux/OSX
     * Configure environment variables: `envchain --set laser-map-editor GOOGLE_FONTS_API_KEY MAPBOX_API_KEY`
-* Install F# dependencies: `envchain laser-map-editor npm start`
+    * Start: `envchain laser-map-editor npm start`
+* Windows
+    * Create a .env file in the root directory with `GOOGLE_FONTS_API_KEY` and `MAPBOX_API_KEY`
+    * Start: `npm start`

-* After the first compilation is finished, in your browser open: http://localhost:8080/#mapbox-token=pk.XXX.YYY
+After the first compilation is finished, in your browser open: http://localhost:8080. **Note**: if another program is using port 8080, it will start on the first available port after 8080.

-Any modification you do to the F# code will be reflected in the web page after saving.

 ## Production deploy

-* Build production bundle: `npm run build`
+GitHub Actions handle deploying to production automatically